deciduously/tictactoe-hs/haskell-in-english.md

 The `where` just means we're defining `spaceEachThird` locally for this function only - it isn't needed outside of this exact context.
 We could have defined it inline using Haskell's anonymous function syntax (`\x -> x + 1`), but even I must have decided that was too hard to read and split it out.

-Anyway, `spaceEachThird` has been defined as taking a single argument, `a`.
+`spaceEachThird` has been defined as taking a single argument, `a`.
 In this case, `a` is going to be our current cell - conveniently it matches what we've been using as a stand-in type.
-We know the processor acts on two input values, and the other one is our accumulator, so in our definition it's going to look like we're missing an argument.
-It's going to be the accumulator.
+We know the processor acts on two input values because it's type `(a -> r -> r)`, and the other one is our accumulator, so in our definition it's going to look like we're missing an argument.
+It's going to be the accumulator, which is just `[]` at the beginning.

 The first part of the definition is `(++)` is concatenation.
 There's a clue to where our other type goes - we're going to have whatever we're doing with `a`, the active cell, on one side, and it's going to get concatenated to the accumulator.
 That makes sense - it's kind of like adding an `Int` to the accumulator.
 The accumulator will now hold information from both operands.
 What on earth are we adding, though?

 I've grabbed the `bool` function from `Data.Bool` and it's really just some control flow.

-TODO COME BACK WHEN YOU UNDERSTAND YOUR CODE - fmap showCell happens first, then we fold over the *result* of fmap showcell as our init container with spaceEachThird
+From [Hoogle](https://hackage.haskell.org/package/base-4.11.1.0/docs/Data-Bool.html): `bool :: a -> a -> Bool -> a`.
+This is just a concise way to express an `if` statement with two branches, not unlike the ternary `?` in some other languages with the arguments reversed.
+You give it the two potential outcomes first, the first argument being the `False` case and the second being if its `True`, followed by the predicate.
+So `spaceEachThird` is just testing the final argument and using `(++)` to concatenate middle one to the accumulator if it checks out, and otherwise the first one.  `(is the index evenly divisible by 3?) ? "shove a newline on me\n" : "just keep me as is"`.
+The two arguments are straightforward enough - the `True` case simply inserts a newline character `\n` to the cell's string, which is the second/`snd` value in the list item.
+The predicate isn't to hard to understand either - the backticks make `rem` remainder function into an infix function, and we're using `fst` to get just the index of the cell - every third cell, this will be true, so we'll start a new line.
+Now we get our flat list nicely squared away.

 ### Gathering Input